ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     -   Example:
         "sub1|https%3A%2F%2Fexample.org%2Fa%7Cb%2Cc,sub2|https%3A%2F%2Fexample2.org".

--   The "[source](#source)" field refers to the [Passport Assertion Source](#passport-assertion-source) that is making the assertion.
-This is typically the same organization as the [Passport Visa Signatory](#passport-visa-signatory) "iss" that signs the Passport Visa, but the "source" MAY also refer to another Passport Assertion Source depending on which organization collected the information.
+-   The "[source](#source)" field refers to the [Passport Visa Assertion Source](#passport-visa-assertion-source) that is making the assertion.
+This is typically the same organization as the [Passport Visa Signatory](#passport-visa-signatory) "iss" that signs the Passport Visa, but the "source" MAY also refer to another Passport Visa Assertion Source depending on which organization collected the information.

 -   As a non-normative example, if a policy needs 3 Passport Visas and